rogarzon/cheat-sheets/Git/README.md

 ## Asignar nombre de usuario y correo para los mensajes de los commits:

+There are 3 levels of git config; **project**, **global** and **system**:
+1. `local`: Project configs are only available for the current project and stored in .git/config in the project's directory.
+2. `global`: Global configs are available for all projects for the current user and stored in ~/.gitconfig.
+3. `system`: System configs are available for all the users/projects and stored in /etc/gitconfig.

 ```
 git config --global user.name "John Doe"
 git config --global user.email johndoe@example.com